 Olive Ridley Sea Turtle Facts

-- The distinctive, if somewhat lengthy, name Olive Ridley Sea Turtle serves as the common name for the rather amazing Lepidochelys olivacea.
+- The term Olive Ridley Sea Turtle serves as the common name for the rather amazing Lepidochelys olivacea.
+Although somewhat lengthy, the common name nevertheless remains descriptive.

-- While this fascinating creature forms the smallest of all known types of sea turtle, it also represents the most highly abundant of them.
+- In addition, this fascinating sea creature forms the smallest of all known types of sea turtle.
+However, and rather thankfully, it also represents the most highly abundant of them all.

-- Along with one of its relatives, this reptile remains best known for its trait of engaging in nesting in mass numbers on the same beach.
+- Along with one of its relatives, this reptile also remains best known for one specific habit.
+This occurs due to its amazing trait of engaging in nesting in mass numbers on the same beach.

 - Despite its great numbers, the IUCN currently lists this animal as Vulnerable.
-This listing occurs due to the growing concerns of such factors as climate change, given the fragile nature of its nesting locations.
+This listing occurs due to the growing concerns over several factors.
+These include climate change, given the fragile nature of its nesting locations.

 Olive Ridley Sea Turtle Physical Description

-While the overall weight and length of both genders remain roughly equal, the female typically develops a slightly more rounded carapace than that of the male.
+Firstly, the overall weight and length of both genders remain roughly equal, in most cases.
+But, the female of the species typically develops a slightly more rounded carapace than that of the male.

 - Kingdom: Animalia